 Delivering Rocky Mountain Power's multi-year WMP, as summarized above, requires an increase in investment across multiple years.
-Rocky Mountain Power has currently forecasted an additional investment of \$436 million through 2025 (across three years), or \$362 million capital and \$74 million expense.
+Rocky Mountain Power has currently forecasted an additional investment of \$446 million through 2025 (across three years), or \$37219 million capital and \$74 million expense.
 Some programs, as understood today, require finite investment with a planned end date.
 Other programs, such as enhanced inspections or vegetation management, are expected to be on-going and annual in nature.
-Additionally, the line rebuild program, which is particularly large and complex in scope, is forecasted to continue beyond 2025 consistent with the company's advancement in risk modeling.
-Furthermore, not all programs require spend of each type in each year.